jdaif/slate/source/index.html.md

 A Contract represents an individual ILS class or reinsurance layer (i.e. within a treaty or bond).
 There can be one or many contracts in a program.

 ## Contract Object

-This is an object representing the Contract details.
-You can retrieve it to see the properties of your Contract and its structure.
+You can retrieve the Contract Object to view its properties, calculation template parameters, attached exposures, inured losses, and other metadata.

-The structure varies from one Contract to another depending on the contract calculation template, number of attached exposures, and the loss flow.
+The structure varies from one Contract to another depending on the contract calculation template, the number of attached exposures, and the loss flow.

 > Contract Object